Karl August von Bergen: Life

-On 2 April 1739 he married Susanna Elizabeth Rhode.
+On 2 April 1739, he married Susanna Elizabeth Rhode.
 They had four children.
-After Susanna's early death he remarried on 29 September 1749 her sister, Mary Elizabeth Rhode.
+After Susanna's early death, he remarried her sister, Mary Elizabeth Rhode, on 29 September 1749.

-His most noted work is Flora Francofurtana, Frankfurt (Oder), published in 1750.
-Among his more unusual works is an essay on the rhinoceros: Oratio de rhinocerote, quam habuit cum tertium deponeret rectoratum, Frankfurt (Oder), 1746.
+His most noted work is Flora Francofurtana, published in Frankfurt (Oder) in 1750.
+Among his more unusual works is an essay on the rhinoceros: Oratio de rhinocerote, quam habuit cum tertium deponeret rectoratum, published in Frankfurt (Oder) in 1746.

 The botanist Conrad Moench named the plant genus Bergenia in his honor in 1794.